MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/build-learning-and-training-experiences-for-employees.md

 Take inventory of all organizational departments, teams, and disciplines.
 Are there any legally required continued learning mandates for any employee groups in your organization?
 How many?
 Is there a broad range of disciplines and areas of expertise across your organization?
 Is there a certain budget that needs to be set and adhered to for learning and training resources?
-Set aside time to list these out to get a full scope of what is needed.
+Set aside time to list all foctors out to get a full scope of what is needed.